codacy/docs/docs/organizations/managing-security-and-risk.md

 Codacy retains open items indefinitely and closed items for one year.

-Deleting a repository deletes all the items belonging to that repository.
+Deleting a repository deletes all open items belonging to that repository.